zblj/ActiveLearning/activelearning/source/Chapter3/7_advanced_OpAmps_doc.rst

 	:name: OpAmp sumator
 	:align: center

 Did you read the previous course?
 The one about superposition?
 If you did, you must have already guessed what direction we’re sailing.
 Superposition.
-Function ;math:`U_{out}=a \cdot U_1 + b \cdot U_2` is a textbook example of a linear combination of multiple inputs, making it suitable for solving with superposition theorem.
+Function :math:`U_{out}=a \cdot U_1 + b \cdot U_2` is a textbook example of a linear combination of multiple inputs, making it suitable for solving with superposition theorem.

 That said, we have learned how to add two or more voltages together.
 “Two or more?
 You only showed two!”
 Yes, agreed, but if you make the same thought experiment as before, and you will see, that you can add any number of additional volktage sources, connected via their respective resistor to the inverting node of the OpAmp, and resulting function will still be as expected.